Position InformationThe County of Sonoma's Department of Health Services seeks candidates for

 - A commitment to using evidence-based tools, and interest in tracking outcomes for continuous quality improvement

 - The ability to develop therapeutic relationships, and utilize concepts of reflection and motivational interviewing

 - The ability to talk to people from diverse backgrounds and communities, engage them in conversations about their health and wellbeing, and ask the difficult questions so you and your clients may work together to better support their needs

-position in DHS.
-Bilingual positions require English and Spanish skills at either the basic (conversational) or fluent (reading, writing, and conversational) level.
-Applicants who wish to be considered for a bilingual position must indicate their level of skill in the required supplemental questionnaire.
-An examination will be conducted prior to employment to a bilingual position to confirm level of skill in this area.
-Bilingual premium pay is $1.15/hour.
-This employment list may also be used to fill future part-time bilingual positions as they occur during the active status of the list.
+Department of Health Services is currently recruiting to fill a temporary, extra-help Public Health Nurse position at either the I or II level.
+This Public Health Nurse II employment list may also be used to fill future extra-help (temporary) positions as they occur during the active status of the list.
 Qualified County employees who wish to be considered for future positions should consider applying to this recruitment.

 Possession of a California State Public Health Nursing Certificate.

-: Possession of a valid driver's license at the appropriate level including necessary special endorsements, as required by the State of California to perform the essential job functions of the position.Working Conditions
+Possession of a valid driver's license at the appropriate level including special endorsements, as required by the State of California, may be required depending upon assignment to perform the essential job functions of the position.Working Conditions:

 - Your application information and your responses to the supplemental questions are evaluated and taken into consideration throughout the entire selection process.

 - You should list all employers and positions held within the last ten years in the work history section of your application.
 Be as thorough as possible when responding to the supplemental questions.

 - You may include history beyond ten years if related to the position for which you are applying.
 If you held multiple positions with one employer, list out each position separately.